Jorden-V/Recipe_World_3rd_Project/README.md

 ### User stories

 - A general users wants to try out some new recipes to advance their cooking abilities.
-- A more advanced cheff want to share their recipes with the world to gain more popularity.
+- A more advanced chef wants to share their recipes with the world to gain more popularity.
 - A catering company are looking for new recipes to add to their portfolio.
-- A user is throwing a dinner party and wants to know the most popular dishes currently.
+- A user is throwing a dinner party and wants to know what the most popular dishes are currently.

 ## Wireframes